Mobile banking: Security

 As with most internet-connected devices, as well as mobile-telephony devices, cybercrime rates are escalating year-on-year.
 The types of cybercrimes which may affect mobile-banking might range from unauthorized use while the owner is using the mobile banking, to remote-hacking, or even jamming or interference via the internet or telephone network data streams.
 This is demonstrated by the malware called SMSZombie.A, which infected Chinese Android devices.
 It was embedded in wallpaper apps and installed itself so it can exploit the weaknesses of China Mobile SMS Payment system, stealing banks credit card numbers and information linked to financial transactions.
-One of the most advanced malwares discovered recently was the Trojan called Bankbot.
-It went past Google's protections in its Android app marketplace and targeted Wells Fargo, Chase, and Citibank customers on Android devices worldwide before its removal by Google in September 2017.
-This malicious app was activated when users opened a banking app, overlaying it so it can steal banking credentials.
+A malware discovered recently was the Trojan called Bankbot.
+It went past Google's protections in its Android app marketplace and targeted mobile banking customers on Android devices worldwide before its removal by Google in September 2017.

 In the banking world, currency rates may change by the millisecond.

 Security of financial transactions, being executed from some remote location and transmission of financial information over the air, are the most complicated challenges that need to be addressed jointly by mobile application developers, wireless network service providers and the banks' IT departments.

 One-time passwords (OTPs) are one tool used by financial and banking service providers in the fight against cyber fraud.
 Instead of relying on traditional memorized passwords, OTPs are requested by consumers each time they want to perform transactions using the online or mobile banking interface.
 When the request is received the password is sent to the consumer's phone via SMS.
 The password is expired once it has been used or once its scheduled life-cycle has expired.

 Scalability and reliability

 Another challenge for the CIOs and CTOs of the banks is to scale-up the mobile banking infrastructure to handle exponential growth of the customer base.
 With mobile banking, the customer may be sitting in any part of the world (true anytime, anywhere banking) and hence banks need to ensure that the systems are up and running in a true 24 × 7 fashion.
-As customers will find mobile banking more and more useful, their expectations from the solution will increase.
+As customers will find mobile banking more and more useful, their expectations will increase.
 Banks unable to meet the performance and reliability expectations may lose customer confidence.
 There are systems such as Mobile Transaction Platform which allow quick and secure mobile enabling of various banking services.
 Recently in India there has been a phenomenal growth in the use of Mobile Banking applications, with leading banks adopting Mobile Transaction Platform and the Central Bank publishing guidelines for mobile banking operations.